 Overview

-The Edward Novitski Prize recognizes an extraordinary level of creativity and intellectual ingenuity in the solution of significant problems in genetics research.
-The prize honors solid, significant, scientific experimental work—either a single experimental accomplishment or a body of work.
+The Edward Novitski Prize, established in 2008, recognizes creativity and intellectual ingenuity in the solution of problems in genetics research.
+The prize honors scientific experimental work—either a single experimental accomplishment or a body of work—including the experimental design and execution involved in genetic scientific discovery.

 Eligibility